neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Triangles streams the nodeIds of each triangle in the graph.
 .. deprecated:: 2.5.0
-    Since GDS server version 2.5.0 you should use the endpoint :func:`gds.listProgress` instead.
+    Since GDS server version 2.5.0 you should use the endpoint :func:`gds.triangles` instead.

 .. py:function:: gds.articleRank.mutate(G: Graph, **config: Any) -> Series[Any]